savormix/msfs-h145-continuous-activator/README.md

 # msfs-h145-continuous-activator
-Run this Python script to have the HPG Airbus H145 activated without needing to manually run ActivatorApp.exe every 2 hours.
+Run this Python script to have the HPG Airbus H145 activated without needing to launch and then restart MSFS.

 In the event where you get the activation annunciator, hit ALT+S (Toggle alternate static) to force H145 to read the license file.

-You do not need to provide the activation key to this application - it will read it from the activation directory.
-As such, you **must** have used the ActivatorApp.exe (successfully) at least once (the file `hpg-airbus-h145/HPGH145/keycode.txt` already exists).
+You do not need to provide the activation/license key to this application - it will read it from the activation directory.
+As such, you **must** have already saved your license key to the file `hpg-airbus-h145/HPGH145/KeyCode.txt`.

 ## Quickstart